bgd-labs/aave-gov-level-2-update/audits/SigmaPrime.md

 This point will not be addressed, as it is out of bounds for this proposal.

+**Resolution: Closed**

+This issue will not be fixed by the development team due to the insignificant impact and to minimise the scope of the changes.

 ## INFORMATIONAL: Insufficient Bounds Checks On `_updatePropositionThreshold()`, `_updateMinimumQuorum()`, `_updateVoteDifferential()`, `_updateVotingDuration()`

 The functions `_updatePropositionThreshold()`, `_updateMinimumQuorum()`, `_updateVoteDifferential()` are setters for percentage values.